 Find out here where you can recycling packaging waste and electrical goods in the UK.

 Find out here where you can take batteries to be recycled in the UK.

 The daily communication during the data round and the use of the Comply Direct data template was so invaluable

 - Keep a recycling container next to your general waste bin – to make it easy to segregate the recyclable items

-- When you go to do your weekly shop most supermarkets will have a range of recycling banks – bottle, can, paper etc…..so make sure you take your recyclable goods with you!
+- Most supermarkets will have a range of recycling banks for glass bottles, cans, and paper… so make sure you take your recyclable goods with you!

 - There are all sorts of glass jars that can be recycled from the kitchen – all you need to do is give them a rinse and collect them with your other glass to be recycled.